zcattacz/alasql_wiki/Data-manipulation.md

 # Data Manipulation

-This is a list of cases how Alasql can manipulate JavaScript data (JSON).
+This is a list of cases how AlaSQL can manipulate JavaScript data (JSON).

 Cases:
 * [How to add own keys for grouped output?](How to add own keys for grouped output)